RickStrahl/AspetCoreIISInprocessHostingSample/README.md

 There are test set up for [West Wind Web Surge](https://websurge.west-wind.com) in `perftest.websurge`.
 You can open this file in WebSurge or potentially import the requests into another load tester of your choice - `.websurge` files are plain text and use [Fiddler's](https://telerik.com/fiddler) HTTP text formatting so it should be easy to set up requests.

 ### Testing in WebSurge
+You can pick up a [trial version of WebSurge](https://websurge.west-wind.com) from the Web site and open the `perftest.websurge` file which is the easiest to duplicate these example, but feel free to use any other load testing tool.

 For testing in WebSurge I test each request individually rather than all together:

 ![](ScreenShot.png)

 To do this select the request you want to test and press `Ctrl-I` to toggle between active and inactive (italic) state.
 You can move through various requests to test.

-Run tests for at least 60 seconds.
+* Run tests for at least **60 seconds**.
+* Set the number of threads to **match the number of virtual processors** in your machine for max throughput.
+You can use higher numbers but you're likely to hit CPU limits and actually get lower request counts.

+The test requests are set up for the default Kestrel `http` port on `localhost:5000`.
+To run tests:

+* Do `dotnet publish -c Release`
+* Change to the Publish output folder
+  `bin\release\netcore22\publish`
+* Run `dotnet perftest.dll`

+There are `publish*.ps1` scripts for performing publish and run operations for Kestrel and IIS.

+#### Switching Domains for IIS in WebSurge
-Tests are set up for `localhost:5000`.
-You can also switch to hosting in IIS or some other Web server by using the **Session Options** and **Replace Domain** to set to a different domain.
+To use the same WebSurge tests for IIS you can use the **Session Options** and **Replace Domain** to set to a different domain.

 I created a local `perf.west-wind.com` site, added a hosts entry and then changed **Replace Domain** to `perf.west-wind.com` which then hits my IIS server.

 You can switch between IIS InProcess and OutOfProcess hosting by change the project's `AspnetCoreHostingModel` setting to `InProcess` or removing the key.